WHS-Robotics-Classes/I2R_Lab_3.55_Digital_Input_to_Blink-unfinished/README.md

 [![3.5_Video](http://img.youtube.com/vi/Nc7hQMbBjHo/0.jpg)](https://www.youtube.com/watch?v=Nc7hQMbBjHo "3.5-Digital Input Video")

 Make sure your prototype behaves the same way as the one in the video.
 As in the previous assignment, make a new file here on GitHub.
 Name it 3.5_Digital_Input.ino and Commit it to the repository.

+In this assignment you will put together the following commands:

+Digital Outputs
+Digital Inputs
+Pulldown resistor circuit
+whlie() loops
+The following equipment will be used:

+LED
+430 Ohm resistor
+Button
+Several wires